marcusletric/watchable-react/README.md

 ![npm](https://img.shields.io/npm/dt/%40watchable-react%2Frequest)
 ![NPM](https://img.shields.io/npm/l/%40watchable-react%2Frequest)

-This package has the [useRequest](https://marcusletric.github.io/watchable-react/functions/_watchable_react_request.useRequest.html) hook that tries to simplify and streamline HTTP request management in a watchable store.
+This package has the [useRequest](https://marcusletric.github.io/watchable-react/functions/_watchable_react_request.useRequest.html) hook that tries to simplify HTTP request management in a watchable store.
 It deals with caching and status management out of the box.

 ### @watchable-react/store-hooks